alexyuly/chil/README.md

 #### 3.1 `state` as a "secondary" input

-As `main` is the default, primary input name of a component, `state` is typically the "secondary" input.
-Whereas `main` is properly used to direct the flow of data *through* a component resulting in values "sinked" through its output, `state` is properly used to direct values into the component which are stored and used asynchronously by `main`.
+Whereas `main` refers to the default, primary input of a component, `state` typically refers to the "secondary" input.
+And whereas `main` is properly used to define a component's data *throughput* resulting in values "sinked" through its output, `state` is properly used to define a component's data *storage* which handles values used asynchronously by the main stream.
 For example, the `delay` native component has two inputs, `main` and `state`, where `main` triggers a delayed output, and `state` controls the number of milliseconds for the delay.

 #### 3.2 Collapsing only children